(Published May 2020, supplemented July 2021)

 The Vietnam War (1955-1975) became one of the causes of the student protests of '68, which passed but - as we realized only later - changed the political climate, media, schools and universities in the long run.
 (Cf. "Intelligence ticks left" under "Economy and social affairs").

-Washing machines and other household appliances had a much longer shelf life than today, but were - measured by income - much more expensive than today.
-In the 1950s, a “Constructa” was still an expensive luxury.
+Washing machines and other household appliances had a much longer shelf life than today, but - measured against income - they were also much more expensive than today.
+Even in the 1950s, a "Constructa" was an expensive luxury.
+Also, the design was repair-friendly, the "throwaway society", which depended on continuous growth, with hard-to-repair appliances of limited service life, came later.

 In Germany - even in Europe - people felt safe.
 Organized crime or even a bank robbery could perhaps take place in Chicago or Sicily, but not in the middle of the Federal Republic!